Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_aaaa_record_creation/guide.en-gb.md

 ## Objective

 Want your website to be accessible via your domain name?
 To do this, your domain name must point to the IP address of the service your website is located on (web hosting plan, dedicated server, VPS, etc.).
-You will then need to configure your domain name’s active DNS zone using a type A DNS record.
+You will then need to configure your domain name’s active DNS zone using a type AAAA DNS record.

-**Find out how to add an DNS A record to an OVHcloud DNS zone for your domain name.**
+**Find out how to add an DNS AAAA record to an OVHcloud DNS zone for your domain name.**

 > [!primary]
 >
-> To modify or delete an A record of an OVHcloud DNS zone, follow [this guide](/pages/web_cloud/domains/dns_zone_edit).
+> To modify or delete an AAAA record of an OVHcloud DNS zone, follow [this guide](/pages/web_cloud/domains/dns_zone_edit).

 ## Requirements